 - Chronic brain damage especially after bleeding in the brain.

 - Corneal ulceration, permanent corneal scarring if the venom was “spat” into eyes.

 Treatment of snake bites

-- Wash eyes immediately if venom was “spat” into eyes.
+- Wash eyes immediately with plenty amount of water if the venom sprayed in the eyes.

 How to avoid getting bitten?